 A completed application for admission to doctoral study in the School of Social Sciences: submitted to the Academic Registry by the deadline of 12.00 pm, 1 February 2017.

 The application form must contain the following documents:

 - Covering letter: Please send in a covering letter outlining what makes you a suitable candidate (this should cover what skills/knowledge you bring to the project, what aspects you find particularly interesting and any ideas you may have on how it could be developed).
 This should be no more than 2 pages.

 - References: All applications require two academic references to be submitted in support.
 Candidates must approach referees themselves and request a reference to be submitted.
-Please download a copy of our referee formand send it to email@example.com when completed, not to Admissions as listed on the form.
+A copy of the University’s referee form can be found here and should be sent to firstname.lastname@example.org when complete, not to Admissions as listed on the form.
 Please ensure your chosen referees are aware of the application deadline, as we will be using these to help us evaluate your ESRC studentship application.

 The deadline is absolute and applications received after this specified time and date will not be accepted.

 The University will not automatically contact an applicant’s referees.